chiffa/BioFlow/dev_log.rst

  - TODO: [DEV TOOL] performance evaluation run: compute compops for sampling a large pool of genes in yeast

+ - TOOD: [REFACTOR] set the model for the database usage for the samples by performing insertions/conversions inside the `sample_storage` databases wrappers (for mongodb: form the dict of query/payload)

+ - TODO: [NOT THIS ITERATION] neo4j and mongodb versionning based on the currently active organism.
+For instance, all neo4j nodes and edges need to be marked with the organism tag.

+ - TODO: [NOT THIS ITERATION] add a mail signalling to indicate the termination or crash of the execution

 Bulk Backlog:
 -------------